 Updated 2020 Summer Camp Policies

-Many of you have been reaching out to us to learn more about how we plan to continue offering the safest and highest quality summer camp program now that Summer Camp is scheduled to begin on July 6, 2020.
+Many of you have been reaching out to us to learn more about how we plan to continue offering the safest and highest quality summer camp program now that Summer Camp is open.
 Under guidance from the American Camp Association and the New Jersey Department of Health (DOH) we have incorporated and implemented several new policies and procedures for our summer camp programs based on the New Jersey COVID-19 Youth Day Camp Standards & Guidelines.
 Keeping your child safe remains our #1 priority.

 UPDATED camp POLICIES & PROCEDURES:

 - • All camp drop-offs and pick-ups will be done via “rolling drop-off/pick-up” car lines.
 Parents will receive specific instructions for their child related to when/where this will take place for their specific camp.
 Parents must remain in their cars.
 Staff will come to the car and then escort the camper to their appropriate group.
 Parents and visitors will not be allowed into camp and must remain in their cars for all drop-off and pick-ups.

 - • We will screen all staff and children daily for fever and other COVID-19 related symptoms upon check-in.
 Children or staff with a fever of or above 100.4 will not be allowed into camp.
 Respectfully we ask that if your child is not feeling well, you please keep them home.

 - • DOH has stated that outdoor camp group size may not exceed 20 campers, 10 campers for indoor programs.